Welsh-language literature: Testing boundaries: Poetry 1910–1940

-These over experiments remained somewhat outside the mainstream of Welsh poetry however, and much of the work of poets named above like Cynan and Wil Ifan, alongside others such as Sarnicol (1873-1945), Crwys (1875-1968), I. D. Hooson (1880-1948) and Dewi Emrys (1881-1952) was less controversial stylistically.
-These regularly-anthologised poets wrote accessible, lyrical poetry in an "adamantly unintellectual" style which brought them popularity and often Eisteddfod success, though they have tended to be overlooked by critics in favour of their more innovative contemporaries.
+These overt experiments remained somewhat outside the mainstream of Welsh poetry, however, and much of the work of poets named above like Cynan and Wil Ifan, alongside others such as Sarnicol (1873–1945), Crwys (1875–1968), I. D. Hooson (1880–1948), Dewi Emrys (1881–1952) and Iorwerth Peate (1901–1982) was less controversial stylistically.
+The work of these poets is often described (sometimes pejoratively) in criticism as "Georgian": they were regularly-anthologised poets wrote accessible, lyrical poetry in an "adamantly unintellectual" style which brought them popularity and often Eisteddfod success, though they have tended to be overlooked by critics in favour of their more innovative contemporaries.
 The prominence of bardic names in this group is significant: Gwenallt was perhaps the only true innovator in the period to use a bardic name.
 The revival poets from Morris-Jones onwards had tended to eschew bardic names for their associations with the Eisteddfod tradition, and their brief return among the members of this group suggests a more conciliatory attitude towards the Eisteddfod.
 Cynan would later serve as Archdruid, and he is likely the single individual who has had the greatest influence on the Eisteddfod in that capacity: he was responsible for reforming and modernising the Eisteddfod and Gorsedd and was the first Archdruid to openly acknowledge the inauthenticity of the pseudo-pagan elements which had had their origins in Iolo Morganwg.